 Fig. 4.
-Context-sensitive "Action" menu and I-Plan Tool
+Context-sensitive "Action" menu

 For any activity on the panel, an "Action" column shows its current status and the available options to perform the activity.
-Colours (which may not be discernable in figure 4) indicate the readiness of the item for current execution:
+Colours indicate the readiness of the item for current execution.

-- White indicates that the item is not currently ready for execution (i.e., some temporal ordering, preconditions or other constraints might not be met). - Orange indicates that the action is ready to perform and that all preconditions and constraints are met. - Green indicates that the item is currently being performed. - Blue indicates successful completion. - Red indicates a failure for which failure recovery planning steps might be initiated
+- White indicates that the item is not currently ready for execution (i.e., some temporal ordering, preconditions or other constraints might not be met). - Orange indicates that the action is ready to perform and that all preconditions and constraints are met. - Green indicates that the item is currently being performed. - Blue indicates successful completion. - Red indicates a failure for which failure recovery planning steps might be initiated.